Shagshag/prestashop-documentation/ProductDownloadCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\ProductDownload.php line 212
+* This method is defined in [classes/ProductDownload.php line 212](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/ProductDownload.php#212)

 #### Arguments